zio/zio-config/docs/intro/index.md

 * The one and only dependency is zio
 * Simple altogether!

-While this is too much as a list, this is backed by significant number of examples, which enables you to make the full use of zio-config.
+This is backed by significant number of examples, which enables you to make the full use of zio-config.

 In short, this is your go-to library for all your configuration management requirements, especially if you are in the zio world!
 We are keen to get new feature requests, issues, suggestions and contributions into this library

 # For impatients

-If you are impatient, trying to understand everything zio-config can do as actual code, please head to examples project.
+If you ar trying to understand everything zio-config can do as actual code, please head to examples project.
-One of the example is an entire zio application that makes use of zio-config to read the config, and make it available across the application as just another zio [Environment](https://zio.dev/docs/overview/overview_index#zio).
+One of the example is an entire zio application demonstrates the use of zio-config to read the config, and make it available across the application as just another zio [Environment](https://zio.dev/docs/overview/overview_index#zio).

 # The simplest example